shaloo/docs.arcana/docs/concepts/authsdk.md

   * Developers can configure user onboarding options and allow users to log in easily with familiar Web2 experience of social authentication and passswordless login
   * Users can easily onboard Web3 dApps without having to manage keys and secrets
-  * Developers can choose to integrate their application with the Auth SDK and use instant plug-and-play authentication with a single line of code or build customized UI that calls social and passwordless login functions of the Auth SDK.
+  * Developers can choose to integrate their application with the Auth SDK and use instant plug-and-play authentication with a single line of code or build customized UI that calls social and passwordless login functions of the Auth SDK

 **Web3 Wallet**